Alejogb1/job-board/blog-data/merging-streams-java-duplicates.md

 id: "merging-streams-java-duplicates"
 ---

-Alright so you're wrestling with merging streams in Java and getting duplicate entries thats a classic I've been there trust me I've coded through enough of these to fill a small library
+so you're wrestling with merging streams in Java and getting duplicate entries thats a classic I've been there trust me I've coded through enough of these to fill a small library

-Okay lets dive in straight into the mess and the fixes I am going to assume you are already familiar with streams and basic lambda concepts if not then I would suggest you first check out "Java 8 in Action" by Raoul-Gabriel Urma Mario Fusco and Alan Mycroft that book covers the basics of Java Streams pretty well go grab it now seriously I will wait
+ lets dive in straight into the mess and the fixes I am going to assume you are already familiar with streams and basic lambda concepts if not then I would suggest you first check out "Java 8 in Action" by Raoul-Gabriel Urma Mario Fusco and Alan Mycroft that book covers the basics of Java Streams pretty well go grab it now seriously I will wait

 I've been doing this Java thing for a while now back in 2014 when Java 8 first dropped I actually spent a solid week trying to debug a particularly nasty stream merge issue at a startup I was at We were building this real time analytics dashboard and we were getting duplicate data on the frontend it was a nightmare It turned out we were merging multiple event streams that had overlapping data its always something right